Curriculum and prerequisites

 Most students spend one or more years in pre-Nursing courses to prepare for applying to the Nursing program.
 In order to enhance their chance of admission, most students complete the majority of general education and science requirements prior to application.

-Upon entry into this program, you will be required to pass a criminal background check conducted by a college-approved vendor.
-If you do not pass the criminal background check, program registration will not be possible.
-If you are arrested during the time you are enrolled in the program, you must notify the program chair of the arrest.
-Your status in the program will be reviewed by the program chair and the dean, and a possible outcome of the review may be that you are unable to continue in the program.
-You may also be required to submit to a 10-panel drug screen urinalysis (UA) and obtain vaccinations.
+Upon entry into this program, you will be required to pass a criminal background check and pass a ten-panel drug screening urinalysis conducted by a college-approved vendor.
+If you do not pass the criminal background check and/or the drug screening, program registration will not be possible.
+If you are arrested during the time you are enrolled in the program, you must notify the Nursing Program Chair of the arrest.
+Your status in the program will be reviewed by the Nursing Program Chair and the Dean of Health Sciences.
+A possible outcome of the review may be that you are unable to continue in the program.
 Additionally, two-year programs require you to repeat the processes at the start of the second year.